m0sh0/ProjectVault/README.md

-# 🚀 Mihail's Project Hub
+# 🚀 Mihail's Project Vault

 Welcome to my GitHub repository!
 This is where I store and share all kinds of projects as I continue learning and building cool things.
 From simple beginner scripts to more complex applications, you'll find a variety of code here. 💻